BenjixD/dietstory-pbb/README.md

 ## Running the Server

 Prior to running the server, use the netsh to construct a virtual network adapter to mimic network calls to that of the live server.
-On CMD, run as administrator the following command:
+On CMD, run as administrator the following command (I will eventually find the equivalent unix command):

 ```
 netsh int ip add addr 1 8.31.99.141 255.255.255.0 st=ac
 ```

-## Running the Game

 Build the project as mentioned above.
 Your application jar will exist under `<project directory>/bin/`.
 Run `launch.bat` to start your local server and ensure that your database is already on and populated.
 Wait a couple of minutes for the server to finish initialization.

+## Running the Game

 For local servers, you can launch your client directly through the ```gamelauncher.exe```.
 If your server exists remotely, then you'll need to run the redirector pointing to your remote server.
 At this stage, you should be able to reach the login screen with no difficulties.